SummerElise/Portfolio-HW1/README.md

 THEN I am presented with a responsive layout that adapts to my viewport

 You can find the live website here: https://SummerElise.github.io/Portfolio-HW1/

+The functionality should be similar to the example given below: